A functional resume can be a great way to display your skills to a hiring manager. What should you know about using a functional resume?

 A functional resume places relevant skills in the spotlight and devotes the largest amount of space to the skills section.
 This is the best resume format for people who have a limited work history but plenty of relevant, transferable skills.
 If you have many years of experience, then this format will not be great for you as it limits work history details.

-The chronological or reverse-chronological resume format is one that focuses on work history.
+The chronological resume format is one that focuses on work history.
 This is the most common professional resume format and is widely accepted by hiring managers and recruiters.
 You will find this to be the best resume format for you if you have a lot of work experience, but it may be less appealing if you are undertaking a career change.

 A combination resume or hybrid resume format treats skills and work experience equally.
 This gives it more breadth than a chronological resume while still providing a structure that is similar.
 If you have a good amount of work experience and a strong skill set, then this type of resume will suit you well.